runs-on/runner-images-for-aws/README.md

-# GitHub Action runner images for AWS
+# GitHub Actions runner images for AWS

-GitHub Action Runner images for AWS, to be used with [RunsOn](https://runs-on.com/?ref=runner-images-for-aws), or for your own usage.
+GitHub Actions Runner images for AWS, to be used with [RunsOn](https://runs-on.com/?ref=runner-images-for-aws), or for your own usage.

 Official images are replicated and published every 15 days.

 ## Supported images

+### Base images compatible with managed GitHub runners

 * `ubuntu22-full-x64`
 * `ubuntu22-full-arm64`
 * `ubuntu24-full-x64`
 * `ubuntu24-full-arm64`

+### GPU-optimized images

+Those use the above images as base, and include latest NVidia GPU drivers, cuda toolkit, and container toolkit.

+* `ubuntu22-gpu-x64`
+* `ubuntu24-gpu-x64`

 ## Supported regions